I know we're a heartbeat away from Easter, but I just couldn't stop myself from posting one more holiday recipe for 2016 season.

 - Using a stand mixer (or a hand mixer + large bowl), beat the corn syrup, unsalted butter, vanilla extract, and powdered sugar together on medium-high until smooth.
 Mixture will be very sticky.
 Tip: Add powdered sugar slowly, mixing in between.
 If the mixture gets too thick, move on to the next step with the cool whip, then blend in the remaining powdered sugar.

 - Place 3/4 of the filling in a pastry bag with a Bismark tip.
-For the remaining filling, blend in orange food coloring until desired color is reached (I used about about 2 drops of orange gel food coloring).
+For the remaining filling, blend in orange food coloring until desired color is reached (I used about 2 drops of orange gel food coloring).
 When ready, place the orange filling in another pastry bag with a Bismark tip.
 Set both pastry bags aside.

-- Once donuts have cooled, use a butternife to pierce a hole in the side.
+- Once donuts have cooled, use a butter knife to pierce a hole in the side.
 Insert the Bismark tip for the white filling and wiggle it around within the donut, creating enough room for the filling.
 Fill the donuts until *mostly* full; be sure to leave a little room for the orange filling.

 - Once all the donuts are filled with white Cadbury creme, add a touch of orange filling to each donut.